SpyrosTTK/HvACC-Settings/README.md

 4) Set priotity 1 for TopSky (above all other plugins)
 5) Move Standard ES radar screen and any other display types you want (e.g. SMR radar display) from forbidden to allowed
 5) Navigate to: Other Set -> Settings files setup
-6) Change Sector Exit, Sector Inbound and Departure List cofiguration to TopSky config via the dialog (files also located in the TopSkyGreece folder)
+6) Change Sector Exit, Sector Inbound and Departure List cofiguration to TopSky config via the dialog (files also located in the HvACC-TopSky folder)
 7) You are ready to go!
 Enjoy all the features!
 Stay tuned for any updates on github...

 The profile shall not be distributed to be re-produced on any manner!